Author Archives: Joe Hilbert

 Whether you’re watching NFL preseason, college football kickoffs, international soccer matches, or high school games under the Friday night lights, one injury keeps making headlines: meniscus tears.
 As athletes of all levels take the field this season, it’s a term you’re likely to hear often.
 But it’s not just athletes who are at risk—this common knee injury can happen to anyone, including people who don’t play sports at all.

-According to Dr. Dante Marconi, orthopedic surgeon with Shore Physicians Group, the menisci are two C-shaped piece of cartilage in each knee that act like a shock absorbers between the thighbone and shinbone.
+According to Dr. Dante Marconi, orthopedic surgeon with Shore Physicians Group, the menisci are two C-shaped pieces of cartilage in each knee that act like a shock absorbers between the thighbone and shinbone.
 “You have one on the inner side and one on the outer side of the knee,” he said.
 “They help cushion and stabilize the joint, especially during twisting or pivoting motions.”

 In younger, active people, meniscal tears are often the result of sudden, forceful movement—think cutting on the soccer field or changing direction quickly during a football play.
 But in older adults, meniscal tears can occur from something as simple as standing up awkwardly from a chair or squatting to reach for something on a low shelf.
 Degenerative tears related to arthritis are especially common as we age.